MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 For non-message extension plugins, if the function execution details or request status is empty or failed, it indicates a failure during Copilot's attempt to assign parameters to the selected function of your plugin.
 If the failure is consistent, it is most likely due to unclear plugin or parameter descriptions, invalid host urls, or other problems with your Open API definition.

+For message extension plugins, note that a nine second maximum response time is enforced.
+For more more info, review the [technical requirements](/microsoftteams/platform/messaging-extensions/high-quality-message-extension?context=/microsoft-365-copilot/extensibility/context#technical-requirements) for message extension plugins.

 #### Card with function execution response status of `0`

 If the *Function execution details* is reporting a *Response Status* of `0`, but *Request status* of `Success`, this might be an indication of timeout.
 Currently the timeout limit for Copilot execution of a plugin API is set at 10 seconds.